nataliemac81/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+        - middleware in Express can change the response or request but not necessary.
+        -routing allows you to fire a request handler function based on the url and http method.

 - [ ] Describe Middleware?
+        Middleware is a function that operate on request and response objects and return the response or call the next middleware in the stack.

 - [ ] Describe a Resource?
+        A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+        A status code.
+A code of 200 lets the client know the request was successful.

 - [ ] How can we partition our application into sub-applications?
+        We can create new instances of the Express object and use them in other Express objects with .use like how we do with routers or middleware.

 ## Project Setup